218 can be written using four 4's:

 The cubic root of 218 is about 6.0184616548.

-The spelling of 218 in words is "two hundred eighteen", and is thus an aban number.
+The spelling of 218 in words is "two hundred eighteen", and thus it is an aban number.